ajschofield/nc-de-totesys-solo/README.md

 can:

 1. Extract the data from the `totesys` operational database
-2. Store the data in AWS S3 buckets, that will form our data lake
+2. Store the data in AWS S3 buckets - this will be our data lake
 3. Transform the data into a suitable schema for the data warehouse
 4. Load the transformed data into the data warehouse hosted on AWS